JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **The United States Mint once considered producing donut-shaped coins.**.
+And here is a just a random fact -  **The American Automobile association was formed in 1905 for the sole purpose of warning motorists of police speed traps**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)